JetBrains/kotlin/GRADLE_PLUGIN.md

             // Enable multiplatform support for this artifact. enableMultiplatform true

-            // Set a custom name for a source set used as a common module. commonSourceSet 'bar'
+            // Set a custom names for source sets used as a common module.
+            // The default source set is 'main' commonSourceSets 'foo', 'bar'
         }
     }